-A narrow notch, groove, or opening, as in a keyway in a machine or the slot for a coin in a vending machine.
+A rtp slot notch, groove, or opening, as in a keyway in a machine or the slot for a coin in a vending machine.
 Also: a position within a group, series, sequence, etc.

 In the game of football, the Slot receiver is an integral part of the offense, and a quarterback’s best friend when it comes to stretching out the defense and attacking all three levels of the defense.
 They’re typically shorter and quicker than traditional wide receivers, but they excel in running precise routes and tend to have top-notch awareness of the field.

 On running plays, Slot receivers are an important blocking team members, and they’re especially needed on inside route runs like slants and sweeps.
 They’re also often called into pre-snap motion to block for the ball carrier and may even be asked to carry the ball themselves on pitch plays or reverses from time to time.

 When a player inserts money into a slot machine, the machine displays a pay table that lists the payout amounts for different combinations of symbols.
 Generally, the pay tables will indicate what kind of symbol is required to win and how many credits are awarded if that symbol appears on consecutive reels.
 It will also describe any special symbols that are available, such as wilds or scatters, together with their pay out amounts.
 The pay table will also reveal whether or not a slot machine has any bonus rounds.

 Some slot machines have several pay lines, while others only have one.
 The number of pay lines will usually be listed on the machine’s display screen or in its help menu, along with the minimum and maximum amount you can bet.
 Most modern slot games are designed with multiple pay lines, with some featuring as many as 117,649 ways to win.